Communities & Memberships

 Cons

-• Dated look and user experience
+• Slightly dated look and user experience

 • Limited community features (courses, gated content, etc. missing)